 We have the government to thank for the internet, GPS and unmanned aerial systems.
 Much of the machine learning and advanced analytics powering the data-driven economy are made possible by government-funded research.
 And agencies themselves are being transformed by new technologies and innovative ways of weaving IT into critical missions.

 Public-sector tech, in other words, is far cooler than the government often gets credit for.
-The 2018 Government Information Awards aim to give these innovators the credit they deserve.
+The 2021 Government Innovation Awards aim to give these Public Sector Innovations the credit they deserve.

-These awards (formerly known as GCN's Discovery and Innovation in Government IT, or dig IT, Awards) focus on transformative tech that is truly reinventing government -- at the federal, state and local levels.
+These awards focus on transformative tech that is truly reinventing government -- at the federal, state and local levels.
 That potentially mission-critical impact can stem from a new technology itself or from the innovative ways established tech is being leveraged to make government function better.
+(Note that Industry Innovator firms and individual Rising Stars are also part of the Government Innovation Awards.)

 What type of innovation is it?

-Any tech-driven innovation in government is eligible, but the 2018 Government Innovation Awards focus on six distinct areas of IT:
+Any tech-driven innovation in government is eligible, but the 2020 Public Sector Innovation nominations focus on six distinct areas of IT:

 - Digital Transformation